-You may not be able to enroll in a month long pastry making class or take a week off of work to get started on your novel, but today you can take three little baby steps to making your dream a day-to-day reality.
+You may not be able to enroll in a month-long pastry-making class or take a week off of work to get started on your novel, but today you can take three little baby steps to make your dream a day-to-day reality.

 1. Go Public with It